 Instructions

-- Add all the ingredients to a blender and blend until everything is well combined.
+- Add all the ingredients to a food processor and blitz until smooth and well combined, but don’t overmix.

-- Let it cool down completely before serving.
+- Let it cool completely on a wire rack before slicing and serving.

 Notes